 6. How long will this development take?

 This is a long-term development project that will take 10-15 years to complete.
-The partners are committed to developing this site as a sustainable anchor to the long-term economic prosperity of the City of Dayton.
+The partners are committed to developing this site as a sustainable anchor for the long-term economic prosperity of the City of Dayton.
 This will require being extremely thoughtful to create a neighborhood that represents the best of Dayton as a city of innovation, entrepreneurialism, creativity, sustainability and inclusiveness.

 7. What is so unique about this development compared to other developments that have been built in the Dayton region over the years?